patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/content/grammarandterminology.md

 ### Time
 Time can be displayed in the user's time zone or in UTC.
 * UTC is recommended for cases where people may be collaborating across time zones (for instance, tracking incidents on a server).
-* The user's time zone is recommended when the user has the option of switching to/from any time zone and UTC in settings.
+* The user's time zone is recommended when the user has the option to switch to/from time zones within the application settings.

-When representing date and time, include your time stamp after the date and separate with a comma.
+When representing date and time, include the time stamp after the date and separate with a comma.

 **Examples**
-Thursday, 21 January 2019, 9:38:11 PM
+Thursday, 21 January 2019, 9:38:11 PM EST

 07 Jan 2019, 23:33 UTC